-As part of the 2030 Goals, Dell Technologies has committed to reusing or recycling an equivalent product for every product a customer purchases.
+Dell Technologies has committed to reusing or recycling an equivalent product for every product a customer purchases.
 Additionally, Dell Technologies has committed to 100% of packaging being made from recycled or renewable material and more than half of product content being made from recycled or renewable material.
-Furthermore, Dell Technologies has made an undertaking to reduce greenhouse gas emissions by 50% by 2030.

-Cultivating Inclusion
+Digital Inclusion